BrainArchitect/Ethereum-tutorial-contracts/README.md

 # Ethereum tutorial contracts
 A place for sharing handy Ethereum contracts.
+Anyone with little or no experience with Solidity should be able to go through these code examples and understand the basics.

 01. Greeter (a.k.a "Hello World")
 02. GreeterIsMortal (Inheritance)